 “My only regret is that I let it go for three months, because that may have been the difference between having chemotherapy and not,” spoke Williams, wearing a Movember T-Shirt.
 “You’re not ever going to get laughed out of the hospital or the nurse or the GP.”

 This is an important message about a subject that is not only hard to talk about with others, but also to come to terms with yourself.
-It is, however, a necessary one.
+However, it is a necessary one.

 Over the last few years the conversation surrounding men and their physical and mental health has moved on.
 Emphasis on stoicism has been cast aside and a new value has been placed on honesty and openness.
 The rugby community must keep up with this changing landscape because, above all, that’s what rugby is: a community.
 A place where you look out for your mates and your mates look after you.